obsidianmd/obsidian-sample-plugin/advanced-README.md

 Click the ribbon icon to toggle the plugin between enabled and suspended states.

-States of the ribbon icon:
+States of the ribbon icon on large-screen devices (desktops, laptops and tablets like iPad):

 - ![Inactive](./docs/icons/icon-inactive.png) Plugin suspended.
 Custom sorting NOT applied.
 	- Click to enable and apply custom sorting.